wschenk/willschenk.com/content/articles/2020/server_templating_with_terraform/index.md

 ## Setting up the server

-Next we are going to run a script over SSH to do the provisioning of the `Ubuntu` instance.
+Next we are going to run a script over SSH to do the provisioning of the `Debian` instance.
 I think that this is easier that using packer or some other tool, since we only have a few commands that need to run.
 We should setup the script so that it can run multiple times without any ill effect.
 The trick here is that if we really change things, we should backup the data on the server and completely redeploy everything from scratch.
 You don't want to manually login to the server to make changes really at any point.

 This is what we're going to do: